Shambhavi25-vit/Vanilla-Web-Showcase/README.md

 🛠️ Tech Stack: HTML5, CSS3 (Dark-mode configurations, flex wraps), and JavaScript ES6+.

-2. 🎨 The Mood Matcher Experience
-An interactive environmental application that shifts your digital workspace background layouts and typography to perfectly align with your current mindset.
+2. 🎨 The Mood Matcher Experience: An interactive environmental application that shifts your digital workspace background layouts and typography to perfectly align with your current mindset.

 💡 Core Concepts: JavaScript Object mappings, dataset conditional loops, and programmatic attribute tracking token checks.